-Rubaiya is a final year BSc Psychology student in the School of Arts and Social Sciences.
+Rubaiya is Psychology graduate from the School of Arts and Social Sciences.
 She chose City for the breadth of her course content.

 What made you apply to City?